 The European Union introduced General Data Protection Regulation – otherwise known an GDPR – on 25 May 2018.
 This new compliance framework was designed to harmonise and modernise data protection law across Europe.
 Whereas data protection laws introduced in the mid-90s had struggled to keep pace with technological development, these regulations sought to effectively manage how public and private organisations handle customer data.
 Further to this, GDPR also grants greater rights to individuals as to how their data is handled.

-However, according to the UK’s information commissioner Elizabeth Denham, is not a quick fix – sure enough, technology is continuing to advance at a rapid pace.
+However, according to the UK’s information commissioner Elizabeth Denham, it is not a quick fix – sure enough, technology is continuing to advance at a rapid pace.
 In Denham’s words, “GDPR is a step change for data protection…It’s still an evolution, not a revolution.”
 As such, the legislation is concurrently rigid and flexible in nature – leaving many organisations unsure as to their obligations.
 Subsequently, many companies are still relying on temporary solutions, manual processes and quick-fixes more than a year after this legislation was passed.
 The need for permanent solutions is crucial – especially as organisations found to be in breach of GDPR can face hefty fines.

 Table of Contents

 Automated data capture solutions

 As introduced, a climate of confusion around GDPR meant many large organisations with unwieldy databases implemented temporary solutions.
 These solutions were often labour-intensive, manual processes that do not present a sustainable long-term methodology.
 What’s more, these approaches are likely to become even more impractical as the demands of data protection legislation evolve.